mehul2108/CowinRegistration/README.md

 You will go to appointment page.

-Select Search By District
+Select Search By District / Search by Pin

-Select State and District from dropdown
+Select State and District from dropdown for Search by District / Pin for Search by Pin

 Don't click on Search

+Go to Extension.

+Select Age group you want to book for either 18+ / 45+

 click on Start Button From Extension